Enquiries:

 Book now

-Stroke Rehab - Physiotherapy
+Stroke Rehab - Neuro Physiotherapy

-Neurophysiotherapy, also known as neurological physiotherapy, is a specialized branch of physical therapy that focuses on the assessment and treatment of individuals with neurological conditions, including stroke.
+Neurophysiotherapy, also known as neurological physiotherapy, is a specialised branch of physical therapy that focuses on the assessment and treatment of individuals with neurological conditions, including stroke.
 The primary goals of neurophysiotherapy for stroke patients are to help them regain as much function and independence as possible and improve their overall quality of life.

 High intensity therapy is key to regaining function after a stroke, which is why we have physiotherapists on-hand seven days a week to help you.
 Recovering from a stroke takes time, patience and expertise to relearn lost abilities and gain new ones.